 All applications will be considered after the application period closes at the start of September.
 The panel will assess each application against the following:

-- a cover letter which outlines why you are interested in working at the department and how it fits with your career aspirations
+- Why you are interested in working at the Department and how it fits with your career aspirations.

-- a description (maximum of one page) of your role in a project (university assignment is ok) that you have undertaken or participated in that demonstrates your ability to think critically and undertake analysis to reach a position.
+- A description of your role in a project (university assignment is ok) that you have undertaken or participated in that demonstrates your research and communication skills.

 The graduate program is an equity and diversity employment initiative.
 For that reason, we strongly encourage university graduates from any of the following diversity groups to apply: